SAP-samples/cloud-extension-ecc-business-process/mission/scc-setup/README.md

     ![Add Subaccount](./images/scc-02.png)

-    You can look up the required data in the SAP Cloud Platform Cockpit as described in the preparations step.
+    You can look up the required data in the SAP BTP Cockpit as described in the preparations step.

 4. Navigate to **Cloud to On-Premise**
 5. To add a new system mapping click on the **'+'** on the right site of the screen